ElPatatin/inception-of-things/README.md

     - Check if it was installed correctly with `qemu-system-x86_64 --version`.
 - `apk add --no-cache libvirt libvirt-daemon libvirt-qemu virt-install virt-manager virt-viewer bridge-utils dnsmasq iptables`.
 - Add the services:
-    - `rc-update libvirtd default`.
     - `rc-update add libvirtd default`.
-    - Start it `service libvirtd start`.
+    - `service libvirtd start`.
 - Add vagrant for p1 and p2: `apk add --no-cache ruby ruby-dev make gcc g++ libvirt-dev libxml2-dev libxslt-dev libarchive-tools`.
-- Run `gem install vagrant' and 'vagrant plugin install vagrant-libvirt`.
+- Run `gem install vagrant` and `vagrant plugin install vagrant-libvirt`.
 - At this point we must add the necessary kernel modules for everything to work with `modprobe tun`
-    - If it does not work, run the follwwing:
+    - If it does not work after starting your vagrant project, run the follwwing:
 ```bash
 lsmod | grep tun
 mkdir -p /dev/net